10 Ways To Tell If You Should Leave Your Leadership Post

 Others confirm it.
 Your close friends or other trusted advisors affirm that your time at this church is finished.

 You receive a new call.
-This may start in your heart or in an actual invitation from another church or ministry.
+This may start in your heart or in an actual invitation from another church or ministry where your gifts can be used more effectively than in a current situation.

 A mismatch develops.
 You can no longer reach those your church needs to reach, such as a certain age group, economic level, lifestyle, or racial demographic.
 Perhaps the church’s vision has shifted, and you can no longer align with it.